ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/cell-expressions/index.md

 ## Column Definition Expressions

 Expressions can be used inside column definitions instead of using functions for the getters, setters, formatters and parsers.
-To use an expression instead of a function, just put what the body of the function into a string.
+To use an expression instead of a function, just put the body of the function into a string.

 <snippet>
 const gridOptions = {